 - WAX digital: An NFT marketplace that releases exclusive NFTs by global brands and artists

-Choosing a marketplace and choosing a blockchain go hand in hand.
+Choosing a marketplace and choosing a blockchain go hand-in-hand.
 Some marketplaces only sell Ethereum-based NFTs, while others have their own blockchains, sidechains, and currencies.
-Major available blockchain options include:
+Below is a list of some of the largest blockchains.

 Decisions that need to be made include: